pressmaninc/acf-booster/readme.txt

 == Frequently Asked Questions ==
 = Does it work with Gutenberg? =
-Yes, supports Classic Editor and Gutenberg
+Yes, supports Classic Editor and Gutenberg.

 == Screenshots ==
-1. Settings added to Advanced Custom Fields
+1. Settings added to Advanced Custom Fields.
-2. Detection of prohibited words and counter operation
+2. Detection of prohibited words and counter operation.

 == Changelog ==
 = 1.0 =